proinsias/detection-and-exploration/README.md

-The detection and exploration of planets from the Trans-atlantic Exoplanet Survey
+The Detection and Exploration of Planets from the Trans-atlantic Exoplanet Survey
 ============================

 PhD dissertation, Francis T. O'Donovan, June 2008.
 Defended on 31